 Payment Depot Pricing

-Payment Depot’s membership pricing is not unlike Stax by Fattmerchant, another reseller which charges merchants a subscription fee as opposed to a markup on interchange rates.
+Payment Depot's membership pricing is not unlike those alluded to in Stax reviews, another reseller which charges merchants a subscription fee as opposed to a markup on interchange rates.

 Payment Depot Monthly Plans